Ma-i: Documentary sources

-Ma-i could be possibly mentioned earlier since the Arabic author Al Ya'akubi writing in 800 recorded that the kingdom of Musa (Muja, which is old Brunei) was in alliance with the kingdom of Mayd (Either Ma-i or Madja-as in the Philippines), against the Chinese Empire which they waged war against.
+Ma-i could be possibly mentioned earlier since the Arabic author Al Ya'akubi, writing in 800, recorded that the kingdom of Musa (Muja, which is old Brunei) was in alliance with the kingdom of Mayd (Ma-i), against the Chinese Empire, which they waged war against.

-In 1980, historian Robert Nicholl argued that the nation of "Maidh", referred to in the tenth century records of the Sultanate of Brunei, refer to Ma-i, although Scott does not recognize this as a positive identification.
+In 1980, historian Robert Nicholl argued that the nation of "Maidh", referred to in the 10th-century records of the Sultanate of Brunei, refers to Ma-i, although Scott does not recognize this as a positive identification.

 Later references to Ma-i, all describing trade, include: